Node status

 • Full text syntax, comments, and data size for queries run through the internal Manticore binary protocol (e.g., from a remote Manticore instance)

-You can limit the maximum width of the Info column by specifying the columns=N option (note the second row in the example table).
+You can limit the maximum width of the Info column by specifying the columns=N option.

 By default, queries are displayed in their original format.
 However, when the format=sphinxql option is used, queries will be shown in SQL format, regardless of the protocol used for execution.